 Marijuana is the most commonly used illegal drug in the United States.
-It is not a surprise that law enforcement is concerned about legal marijuana use and driving while under the influence of legal marijuana.
-In typical political fashion, the legislature in Colorado authorized medical marijuana and then realized the problem they had created.
-The problem for Courts, prosecutors and a defense attorney is what does DUID (driving under the influence of drugs) mean?
-DUI says that you were substantially incapable of of the safe operation of a motor vehicle due to the influence of alcohol, drugs or both alcohol and drugs.
-We know the 0.08 DUI rule for alcohol but for marijuana we have no bright line rule for active THC (I was involved in stopping the 5 ng limit proposal).
-Furthermore, we have two separate blood test results for marijuana THC and THC-COOH, both measured in NG.
+It’s not a surprise that law enforcement is concerned about legal marijuana use and driving while under the influence of legal marijuana.
+In typical political fashion, the legislature in Colorado authorized medical and recreational marijuana, then realized the problem it had created.
+The problem for courts, prosecutors, and defense attorneys is this: what does DUID (driving under the influence of drugs) mean?

-THC is the active THC in your blood (think how much alcohol is in your system for a DUI blood test).
-The THC-COOH is a test for the amount of inactive metabolite of THC in your blood (think if we had a blood test to determine how much alcohol you have drank over the last 30 days – but has nothing to do with how much alcohol is in your system at the time of driving).
-The THC-COOH is only used to prove that a person has used marijuana in the past.
 THC is not an easy drug to measure.
-Furthermore the Colorado Department of Public Health method of testing is also up for debate about accuracy.
+Additionally, the Colorado Department of Public Health method of testing is also up for debate about accuracy.
 Blood tests have a second sample that we can have tested at a private facility.
-I have seen huge discrepancies (i.e. getting a DUID case dismissed) between the State test results v. private (more accurate) re-tests (6 ng v.
+I have seen huge discrepancies between the State test results v. private (more accurate) re-tests (6 ng v.
 1 ng / 8 ng v.
-4 ng).
-The point is: understand how to read the test and then consider a strategy that is best for you.
+4 ng), which can result in getting a DUID case dismissed.